CENTER FOR U.S. WAR

 Cunniff stated that during this period of his career, prior to 9/11, he went on little to no active duty missions, although he trained relentlessly, as required by the Air Guard.
-On one occasion, he had to eject from the F-4 Phantom he was flying, as it was about to crash.
+On one occasion, he had to eject from the F-4 Phantom he was flying, as it was about to crash (refer to crash report).
 To recover from injuries sustained in the incident, Cunniff had to attend physical therapy sessions, where he met his wife.

 Following his time flying the F-4, Cunniff was transferred to the KC-135, a tanker plane.
 The versatility of this plane was responsible for his experiencing a variety of deployments.
 Prior to 9/11, Cunniff was deployed a half dozen times to patrol the no-fly zone over northern Iraq.
 He was additionally assigned for brief periods to Bosnia-Herzegovina, Kosovo and eventually Afghanistan.